Dasharo/docs/docs/transparent-validation/pikvm/Changing-IP-Address.md

-# Changing PiKVM IP Addresss to static
+# Changing PiKVM IP Address to static

 1. Connect with PiKVM via serial connection.
 While using a `minicom`